 - The lamp does not light the whole path to the end of the journey, it only lights up the path immediately in front of you.

 - The trust that you have in the light, is what causes you to carry the lamp along with you, having proven itself to light the way correctly.

 So too, trust in the word of God is learnt – as you apply it to your life.

 The psalmist says in the next verse: “I have taken an oath and confirmed it, that I will follow your righteous laws.”
 He has realized that “these commands are a lamp, this teaching is a light, and the corrections of discipline are the way to life.”
 (Prov 6:23)

 He has resolved to carry the lamp with him in his journey through life; “My heart is set on keeping your decrees to the very end.”(Psalm 119:112) He is convinced that “according to your word,” the Lord will “preserve my life.”
 (Psalm 119:107)

 The security of his life, is in the Word.

 When you quote a bible verse, do you make a point of carrying that “lamp” with you?
 Or is it something you share on Facebook; Twitter; Pinterest or Instagram just to have something nice to share.
 Or is there real value in the Word you share for your personal life?

 When last have you picked up the lamp and shed some light on your path?

-Why not, in this week, examine the context of some of your favorite verses to quote in the bible?
+Why not, in this week, list 10 favorite bible verses and examine the context of those verses you quote in the bible?